Norman Lockhart (footballer)

-Norman H. Lockhart (4 March 1924 – 19 August 1993) was a professional footballer from Northern Ireland.
-Lockhart played as an outside left for Linfield, Swansea Town, Coventry City, Aston Villa, Bury and Ards.
+Norman Lockhart (4 March 1924 – 19 August 1993) was a professional footballer from Northern Ireland.
+Despite being naturally right footed Lockhart played as an outside left for Distillery, Linfield, Swansea Town, Coventry City, Aston Villa, Bury and Ards.
 He represented the Northern Ireland national football team eight times between 1946 and 1956.
+He scored two goals in his international debut against England at Windsor Park, Belfast in 1946.